-Accreditation as an Accredited Statistician is based on a combination for formal qualifications in statistics, relevant practical experience and demonstration of professional competence.
+Accreditation as an Accredited Statistician is based on a combination of formal qualifications in statistics, relevant practical experience and demonstration of professional competence.
 At the time of application for accreditation, candidates must be members of the SSA as well as actively involved in the practice of statistics.
 Holders of the Accredited Statistician qualification must meet at least one of the following requirements.

 1. A pass degree of equivalent with a Statistics component equivalent to that of second or third level Statistics subjects or Mathematics majors in Australian universities, plus six years practical experience in applying statistics; or